 St Chris is 30 miles from both London and Cambridge and is a ten minute walk from the centre of town and the railway station.
 There are fast trains to London (you can get to St Pancras in 38 minutes) and it’s close to the A1.
 There’s an extensive school bus network bringing in children from all over the county and there’s also a school bus from Highgate in north London.
 Over 100 children travel from north London to St Chris every day.

 At first glance, the school layout feels a bit higgeldy piggeldy and hard to navigate.
 This soon becomes clear and makes perfect sense.
-The junior school and senior school are separate, and the Early Years Centre (affectionately known as The Monte to acknowledge its origins as a Montessori nursery) is a short walk across a playing field.
-Everyone shares the main dining hall.
+The junior school, with an integrated nursery (affectionately known as The Monte to acknowledge its origins as a Montessori nursery) and senior school are separate buildings on the same campus.
+Everyone shares the main dining hall, indoor swimming pool, sports pitches and theatre.
 Many of the buildings are in the original Letchworth Garden City Arts & Crafts style.
 There are new buildings too, and it all works as a whole.
 The newest building is for maths, English and IT and was designed by a St Chris Old Scholar.
 It’s a big site, with 25 acres, but it feels compact because everything is easily accessible.
 The grounds are immaculate.

 St Chris has playing fields for rugby, football and cricket, and courts for tennis and netball.
 You can play hockey and golf, and learn climbing, canoeing and archery and yoga.
 There’s a big sports hall and gym.
 There’s a great love of outdoor learning, with an outdoor classroom, an observatory (there is an active astronomy club), a skate park, and a climbing wall.
-The Forest School woodland area is jungly.
-There is a designated tree for climbing and there are more trees that can be climbed in the orchard.
+The Junior School has a Forest School and there are lots of trees for climbing in the orchard.
 The orchard fruit makes its way into the dining hall.

 The indoor swimming pool is in its own building which feels like a leisure centre.
 Children can learn lifesaving, water polo, pool kayaking and scuba-diving.
 There’s a music centre with a music technology suite, a drama studio and art gallery.